 All students must acquire an Electronic Travel Authorization (ETA) before leaving for Sri Lanka.
 This can be completed online at: eta.gov.lk/slvisa/.
-A help document on this process is provided for you in your MyStudyAbroad account.
+You need to apply at least 3 days prior to arrival but do not apply too early as the visa might expire.
+A helpful document on this process is provided for you in the "Travel, Passport & Visa" section of your MyStudyAbroad account.